 As previously stated, documentation of loggerhead sea turtle interaction with lobster trap/pot gear is limited.
-From 2002-2010, there was only one documented case of a log rhead entangled in vertical line gear in the area from ME to NY.
-This event was classified are robable and the gear on the animal was not identified to a particular fishery.
-During this ne time 10d there were nine confirmed reports of loggerheads entangled in vertical line gear NY, eight in ified to VA and one in NJ.
-Seven of these entanglements involved fishing gea that ic particular fishery; all seven were in VA, and five involved whelk pot ge and tw crab pot/trap gear.
-Despite the lack of reported interactions of loggerhea with lob ight be entangled possibility exists that interactions will occur.
-We realize that than are actually reported, therefore, we anticipate one learned s nteraction will be observed annually in the American lobster fishery.
-Factors head sea turnteractions in s does no ets; therefore Now valid determinations on the lobster gear, the low occurrence of these observation anticipated levels of lethal interactions for these e assume that this interaction could be lethal or non-lethal.
+From 2002-2013, there were only two documented cases of a loggerhead entangled in vertical line gear in the area from ME to NJ.
+In both events, the gear on the animal was not identified to a particular fishery.
+During this same time period there were 18 confirmed reports of loggerheads entangled in vertical line gear south of NJ and they were all in VA.
+Fifteen of these entanglements involved fishing gear that identified to a particular fishery; all 15 were in VA, and eight involved whelk pot gear and seven involved blue crab pot/trap gear.
+Despite the lack of reported interactions of loggerheads with lobster gear, the possibility exists that interactions will occur.
+We realize that more turtles might be entangled than are actually reported, therefore, we anticipate one loggerhead sea turtle interaction will be observed annually in the American lobster fishery.
+For loggerhead sea turtle interactions in lobster gear, the low occurrence of these observations does not allow valid determinations on the anticipated levels of lethal interactions for these events; therefore, we assume that this interaction could be lethal or non-lethal.

-6.3 Summary of Anticipated Internals of Cetace s and Sea Turtles
+6.3 Summary of Anticipated Interactions of Cetaceans and Sea Turtles

-Based on NMFS' large whale entanglement data for the years 2005-2009 (Table 6), the annual mean rates of fin whale and sei what entanglement resulting in serious injury or mortality (SI/M) have been 0.8 and 0.6, respectively.
-The true of gear was unidentified in 100% of the fin and sei whale entanglement events.
-Entanglement as resulting in serious injury and/or mortality to fin and sei whales caused by American lobster fishery operation are considered to occur rarely and at an insignifical level
+Based on NMFS' large whale entanglement data for the years 2007-2011 (Table 8), the annual mean rates of fin whale and sei whale entanglements resulting in serious injury or mortality (SI/M) have been 1.7 and 0.2, respectively.
+The type of gear was unidentified in all of the fin and sei whale entanglement events with the exception of one fin whale entanglement in hook and line gear.
+Entanglements resulting in serious injury and/or mortality to fin and sei whales caused by the American lobster fishery operation are considered to occur rarely and at an insignificant level.